APresta19/tune-it/README.md

 ## Quick Start Summary

 1. Install Node.js, PostgreSQL, and ngrok.
-2. Create the database and run `backend/db/start.sql`.
+2. Create the database and run `backend/db/start.sql` (see Database Setup below).
 3. Start ngrok with `ngrok http 3000`.
 4. Copy the ngrok forwarding URL.
 5. Create `.env` using the ngrok URL.